-Although Table 4, Panel B shows turnout decreasing with firm size, Table 6, Panel A, Column 4 shows that, once we control for α and account-year fixed effects, turnout increases with firm size.
-This is again consistent with greater turnout when there are larger utility benefits to the shareholder.
-Although there is no simple predicted relationship between a firm's ownership structure and the likelihood of pivotality of small shareholders, we also find that turnout decreases significantly with institutional ownership.
-Appendix Table A11 uses additional measures of institutional ownership and finds that this relationship is robust.
+Although Table 4, Panel B shows turnout decreasing with firm size, Table 6, Panel A, Column 4 shows that, once we control for $\alpha$ and account-year fixed effects, turnout increases with firm size-consistent with greater turnout when there are larger utility benefits to the shareholder.
+We also find that turnout decreases significantly with institutional ownership, which Online Appendix Table A11 shows is robust to using alternative measures of institutional ownership.